Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 ##### Navigation module changes

 The list of changes this module requires to integrate the public dashboard feature:
-- add the field of the `AuthState` type to the `NavigationNotifier`;
+- Add the `authState` field of the `AuthState` type to the `NavigationNotifier`.
-- add the `handleAuthUpdates()` method to the `NavigationNotifier`, which should handle the updating of the `AuthState` in the `AuthNotifier`;
+- Add the `handleAuthUpdates()` method to the `NavigationNotifier`, which should handle the updating of the `AuthState` in the `AuthNotifier`.
-- create a set of the pages' `RouteName`, which the anonymous user can visit (at the moment, it is only the `dashboard` route name);
+- Create a set of the pages' `RouteName`, which the anonymous user can visit (at the moment, it is only the `dashboard` route name).
-- add the additional condition to the `_processConfiguration()` method, which should state the following, if the user auth state is logged in anonymously, and they visit the page, whose `RouteName` is not in the anonymous `RouteName` set, then redirect to the `login` page;
+- Add the additional condition to the `_processConfiguration()` method, which should state the following, if the user auth state is logged in anonymously, and they visit the page, whose `RouteName` is not in the anonymous `RouteName` set, then redirect to the `login` page.

 #### Making things work

 After the changes in the modules above, let's move on to integrating these changes into the application.

 Here are the main parts that we should add to the application:
-- auto sign in the user anonymously if the feature is enabled;
+- Auto sign in the user anonymously if the feature is enabled.
-- manage normal sign in for the anonymous user;
+- Manage normal sign in for the anonymous user.
-- change the UI of the Metrics user menu.
+- Change the UI of the Metrics user menu.

 Let's review each of the above points in the following subsections